drweb86/dotnet-ftps-server/README_NUGET.md

-﻿## Enhanced C# FTPS .Net 10 Server & Library
+﻿## Open-source C# FTPS .Net 10 Library

 A FTPS (FTP over TLS) server implementation in C# with logging, user permissions, and flexible configuration options.
-Aimed for Windows, Linux, or macOS platforms.
+Aimed for Windows, Linux, Android and macOS platforms.

 Does not have dependencies.

+Uses permissive license MIT.

 This is a sample implementation provided for:
 - ✅ Learning and education